chkware/HEAD/plan_docs/activity_types.md

 activity types:

 - executor: system submit form, system follows an URL redirect.
 There are two type of executor,
-    1. `fetch`
-        - call api, *http, https, tcp*
-        - download something, *ftp, sftp, http, https*
     2. `exec`
+        - call api with `curl`, *http, https, tcp*
+        - download something with `wget`, `curl`, *ftp, sftp, http, https*
         - command: from commnd line
         - db seed; connect to DB, and NoSQL to run a command

 - validator: system validate information received, with given sample
     - validate with static data
     - validate with regex
     - validate from DB value